1 Drexel Drive

-- Scoring on the Medical College Admission Test (MCAT): Three scores are reported on the current MCAT for each of the three separate sections (FYI, a fourth section---the Writing Sample---was removed from the test beginning in 2013; it has been temporarily replaced with the unscored Trial Section in preparation for MCAT2015).
-The three sections are scored on scale between 1 (lowest) and 15 (highest) with a recent national average between "8" and "9" for each section.
+- Scoring on the Medical College Admission Test (MCAT): Five (5) scores are reported on the MCAT: one for each of the four test sections and one combined (total) score.
+Each of the four sections will be scored from a low of 118 to a high of 132, with a midpoint of 125.
+The total score is a combination of scores from the four sections.
+The total score ranges from 472 to 528, with a midpoint of 500.
 MCAT and GPA ranges for students accepted into allopathic (M.D.) medical schools can be found in the most recent edition of Medical School Admission Requirements (MSAR), an online resource from the Association of American Medical Colleges (AAMC).
 A copy of frequented sections of the online MSAR is available for review in the Premed Office.
 Please note that the number of applications to medical school has increased dramatically in the past few years, a factor which seems to be translating into the need for higher MCAT scores to gain admission.
 Students who wish to receive feedback on their scores from the Premedical Office should be sure to release their scores to XU's Premedical Adviser when asked to do so during the MCAT registration process.
 Additionally, students should rely on medical school-specific matriculant data found in MSAR to evaluate MCAT scores, GPA, and other acceptance factors.
 Go to https://www.aamc.org/students/applying/mcat/ for details regarding the MCAT and MCAT Exam Statistics.
 Go to https://www.aamc.org/data/facts/ to view comprehensive data on U.S. allopathic (M.D.) medical school applicants and matriculants.
-The newly revised MCAT that will be administered beginning Spring 2015 will report five scores: one for each of the four sections and one combined (total) score.
-Each of the four sections will be scored from a low of 118 to a high of 132, with a midpoint of 125.
-The total score is a combination of scores from the four sections.
-The total score ranges from 472 to 528, with a midpoint of 500.

-- Where one submits an application for M.D. school: Most medical schools in the U.S. participate in the Association of American Medical College's (AAMC) centralized application service called the American Medical College Application Service (AMCAS).
+- Where One Submits an Application for M.D.
+School: Most medical schools in the U.S. participate in the Association of American Medical College's (AAMC) centralized application service called the American Medical College Application Service (AMCAS).
 Thus, for most medical schools one submits the major application to AAMC headquarters in Washington, DC first.
 Then, at some later time, most schools require applicants to complete school-specific secondary or supplemental applications.
-If you are applying to medical schools in Texas that participate in the Texas Medical & Dental Schools Applications Service (TMDSAS), you must submit the special TMDSAS online application.
+If you are applying to medical schools in Texas that participate in the Texas Medical & Dental Schools Applications Service (TMDSAS), you must submit the TMDSAS online application.

-- General description of the application process: Evaluation of an application for most health professions schools generally takes place in two stages.
-In the first stage, admission committees ask "Can the applicant handle the academic load (the equivalent of about 40 hours a semester) ?"
+- General Description of the Application Process: Evaluation of an application for most health professions schools generally takes place in two stages.
+In the first stage, admissions committees ask "Can the applicant handle the academic load (the equivalent of about 40 hours a semester)?"
 Grades, MCAT and other required entrance exam scores, and (sometimes) letters of evaluation are used to answer this question.
-If the answer to the first question is "Yes," the admission committees then proceed to the second stage to ask "Will the applicant be a good physician, dentist, or other health professional?"
+If the answer to the first question is "Yes," the admissions committees then proceed to the second stage to ask "Will the applicant be a good physician, dentist, or other health professional?"
 Evaluations and the written portions of the application (e.g. essays, post-secondary experiences, etc.) are used to obtain a preliminary answer to this question.
 If it appears that the answer to this question is "Yes," applicants are usually invited in for an interview, after which, a final decision is made.

 Where to Get Additional Information:

 - About the general requirements/application process: Attend ALL scheduled Premed Meetings (group and individual) for your class during your enrollment at Xavier (look for signs in NCF Buildings announcing the date, time, and place) and check for information in and around the Premed Office.
-Also, be sure to check your email DAILY for important messages announcing meetings, deadlines, summer programs, etc. Information may also be obtained by visiting http://www.xula.edu/premed/.
+Also, be sure to check your email DAILY for important messages announcing meetings, deadlines, summer programs, etc. Information may also be obtained by reviewing the AAMC's Applying to Medical School resources.

-- About the MCAT: Medical College Admission Test (MCAT), owned by AAMC, www.aamc.org or visit the Premedical Office.
+- About the MCAT: Medical College Admission Test (MCAT), owned by AAMC, https://www.aamc.org/students/applying/mcat/.

-- About the application process: American Medical College Application Service (AMCAS), a service of AAMC, www.aamc.org or visit the Premedical Office.
+- About the application process: American Medical College Application Service (AMCAS), a service of the AAMC.
 If you are applying to medical schools in Texas that participate in the Texas Medical & Dental Schools Application Service (TMDAS) you must go to www.utsystem.edu/tmdsas/.

 - About requirements for individual schools: